saketkumarjha/CustomerSetu/README.md

 - **Complaint embeddings:** Auto-generated at submission time using OpenAI `text-embedding-3-small` (512-dim)
 - **KB auto-enrichment:** After each resolution, the system scores and queues high-quality resolutions (confidence ≥ 0.70) for KB addition
 - **Auto-approval:** Entries scoring ≥ 0.95 are automatically promoted to the knowledge base without manual review
+- **CSAT feedback loop:** Customer ratings feed back into the combined RL score, which drives further KB promotion and router calibration

 ---